 Turner comes to George Fox after serving as the head coach of the Spokane Waves Aquatic team since 2012.
 The Spokane Waves are associated with USA Swimming and Inland Empire Swimming, with a year- round competitive team.
 Before her time with the Waves, Turner was the assistant coach for the Coeur d'Alene area swim team in Coeur d'Alene, Idaho.

 Turner graduated from Whitworth University with a bachelor's degree in sociology and criminal justice.
-A four-year swimmer, Turner was a four-time NWC Swimmer of the Meet and a 12-time individual NWC champion.
+A four-year swimmer, Woodward was a four-time NWC Swimmer of the Meet and a 12-time individual NWC champion.
 She still holds the individual NWC record in the 200 free, 500 free and 1,650 free.
 She was a 10-time NCAA Div.
 III All-American and a two-time NCAA Div.
 III Relay All-American.
 In 2010, she was named Whitworth University Female Athlete of the Year.

 "I turned to competitive coaching after my long career as a swimmer came to an end," she said.
 "My desire to work with athletes who have a passion for swimming and helping them to be successful both in the water and out of the water has fueled my love of coaching.